 "I feel very much in a completely different and separate world with Killing Eve," Oh told reporters Friday.
 "I was happy for the departure.
 They are both determined characters, but I'm so interested with Eve in her frazzled-ness and how she doesn't have things under control.
 How she's quite insecure and has not found her voice.
 That's initially what gravitated me toward this project.
 Also, that my character is intricately involved with Villanelle and whatever that might mean; that you're constantly in this tone and style of the thriller, that it's so different — I don't necessarily have those character comparisons at all.
 I'm happy and proud to play Eve; it's a lot of hard work and a lot of fun."

-Eve stars opposite Jodie Comer in Killing Eve, with The White Princess actress taking on the role of Villanelle, the killer.
-Fiona Shaw (Harry Potter) portrays Carolyn, the lead MI6 agent, while Kirby Howell-Baptise portrays Eve's assistant, Elena.
+Eve stars opposite Jodie Comer in Killing Eve, with the White Princess actress taking on the role of Villanelle, the killer.
+Fiona Shaw (Harry Potter) portrays Carolyn, the lead MI6 agent, while Kirby Howell-Baptiste portrays Eve's assistant, Elena.

 Killing Eve is based on the novellas by Luke Jennings, with the character of Eve white in the book.
 Oh praised BBC America for making a change from the source material.